 Why it’s good: First published in 1946, ‘Man’s Search for Meaning’ has continued to be popular over the years, and now has over 12 million copies in print worldwide.
 The book contains two separate parts that are connected together by Frankl’s assertion that having a sense of meaning in life is essential for overcoming the pain and suffering that we all have to experience at times.

 The first part is titled “Experiences in a Concentration Camp,” and it goes into detail about Frankl’s experiences in the Auschwitz concentration camp during World War 2.
-He found that the prisoner’s often went through distinct phases in the concentration camps.
-When they first arrived, they were in shock and horror at where they were and what they had been through, and were filled with ideas of suicide, feelings of disgust at the conditions of the camp, and longings for their family and home life.
-Over time, these feelings subsided as they settled into the expected routine of long and hard manual labour with little to no comfort or food being provided, and they were replaced by feelings of apathy, irritability and sometimes callousness towards others.
-Yet some prisoner’s did not succumb to these feelings, and remained compassionate and comforting towards others.
+He found that the prisoners often went through distinct phases in the concentration camps.
+When they first arrived, they were in shock and horror at the situation and what they had been through and were filled with ideas of suicide, feelings of disgust at the conditions of the camp, and longings for their family and home life.
+Over time, these feelings subsided as they settled into the familiar routine of long and hard manual labour with little to no comfort or food being provided, and they were replaced by feelings of apathy, irritability and sometimes callousness towards others.
+Yet some prisoner’s did not succumb to these feelings and remained compassionate and comforting towards others.
 It was like they were fueled by some inner resource rather than the environmental conditions, and would even give up their last piece of bread to others if they felt that they needed it more.
 He concluded that:

 “Everything can be taken from a man but one thing: the last of human freedoms—to choose one’s own attitude in any given set of circumstances—to choose one’s own way.” – Victor Frankl